 You can also watch a short film of Neil talking about the show with Dominic Johnson here.

 MEDEA, WRITTEN IN RAGE

 A sensational one-man re-invention of the classic Greek legend of otherness, rage and transgression.
 Text and staging by Neil Bartlett ( translated and adapted from the 2014 French play by J.R.Lemoine) ; solo performance by Francois Testory ; live electronic soundscape by Phillipe Von – and gown by the legendary Mr Pearl.
 MEDEA WRITTEN IN RAGE opened at The Place in London and then went on an acclaimed seven-city British tour in the autumn of 2017.
-The final UK performance of the piece was given on the closing Saturday night of the 2018 Brighton Festival, where it will be performed at Brighton’s Theatre Royal.
+The final UK performance of the piece was given on the closing Saturday night of the 2018 Brighton Festival, at Brighton’s Theatre Royal.

 You can see some clips from the show and hear some audience reaction to the opening night performance here.

 A hard-hitting new adaptation of Albert Camus’s famous novel, created for the Arcola Theatre in East London – and unanimously acclaimed by all the critics during its sold-out first run both for its emotional intensity and its powerful contemporary resonance.
 Adapted, directed and designed by Bartlett.
 The script has been published by Oberon Books, London.
 THE PLAGUE is being revived at the Arcola in the autumn of 2018.